Grammar and Mechanics

-Use periods without spaces between numbers (no parentheses or dashes).
+Use dashes without spaces between numbers.
 Use a country code if your reader is in another country.

 Use the degree symbol and the capital F abbreviation for Fahrenheit.

-Use numerals and am or pm without a space.
+Use numerals and am or pm, with a space in between.
 Don’t use minutes for on-the-hour time.

 Use a hyphen between times to indicate a time period.